Discover more from The Happiness Clinic Mental Health Blog

 While genetics may play a role in shaping attachment style, early attachment experiences can have a profound impact on relationship patterns throughout the lifespan.
 Understanding your attachment style can help you to develop healthier, more fulfilling connections with others.

-The attachment style that we develop as adults is often shaped by the quality of care that we received from our primary caregivers during childhood.
+The attachment style that we develop as adults is often shaped by the quality of care that we receive from our primary caregivers during childhood.
 Individuals who had positive and stable bonding experiences with their caregivers are more likely to develop a secure attachment style, which enables them to feel safe and stable in their relationships and experience minimal distress and separation anxiety.

 These attachment styles can cause challenges in building and maintaining healthy relationships, but identifying one's attachment style can be a helpful step toward achieving more secure and satisfying interpersonal connections.